samanthapoth/MDBProject/README.md

 ```

 ### 2. Create a Neo4j project
 Create ad Neo4j project.
 Install the Graph Data Science library and run the project.
-Update the password you set for the project in the ```Neo4j-Auth.txt``` file.
+Update the name you set for the project in the ```UploadNeo4jData.py``` file on line 9 and the ```Neo4jRequest.py``` file on line 8.

 ### 3. Create a MongoDB database
 Create a MongoDB database on your local host called 'blogs_database'.
 Make sure the host is on port 27017 or change line 7 in ```MongoDBData.py```.